kosamad/the-meadow-project/TESTING.md

 Python pep8 validation was done via [Code Institute's Python Linter](https://pep8ci.herokuapp.com)

 All the Python files were tested with changes made to make the code PEP8 compliant where possible.
+Please note where Erros exist these are E501 as some lines are slightly longer that the complient >79 characters but this is to preserve function and readability.

 ### Performance (Lighthouse)